We explain the 101 most important stock market terms and decipher financial jargon with simple definitions and practical examples.

 Ending Cash Flow

-The Ending or End Cash Flow is the amount of cash a company has on its balance sheet at the end of a fiscal period, such as a quarter.
+The Ending or End Cash Flow is a company’s cash on its balance sheet at the end of a fiscal period, such as a quarter.
 The Ending Cash Flow shows how much money a company has.

 An Exchanged-Traded Fund, or ETF, is a corporation that makes investments on behalf of its owners.
 ETFs issue stocks that trade on exchanges such as the NYSE.

 Many American ETFs own indexed portfolios.
-The SPDR S&P 500 ETF Trust (NYSEARCA: SPY) owns a portfolio containing all the Standards & Poor’s 500 companies, for instance.
-Exchange-Traded Funds are popular because they are simpler and cheaper than mutual funds.
+The SPDR S&P 500 ETF Trust (NYSEARCA: SPY) owns a portfolio containing all the Standards & Poor’s 500 companies.
+Exchange-traded funds are popular because they are simpler and cheaper than mutual funds.

 A Eurobond, or external bond, is a debt instrument issued by a syndicate of financial institutions on behalf of various European governments.
 Many people regard Eurobonds as a secure and low-risk investment.